Home Sales Surge in March as Northeast Florida Inventory Continues to Expand

 Northeast Florida’s housing market shifts toward balance as inventory grows, prices hold steady, and buyer activity softens heading into summer.

-Northeast Florida’s May 2025 housing market showed rising inventory, stable prices, and shifting affordability across all six counties.
+Northeast Florida’s February housing market shows rising inventory, increased sales activity, and ongoing affordability challenges across the region’s six counties.

 Northeast Florida’s August housing market saw rising inventory, slower sales, and shifting affordability, with trends varying across counties and price ranges.